jeffreycwitt/pl339/docs/11-hypertext-1.md

 At the outset it would be good for us to simply clarify what Landow has in mind by a "hypertext", how it differs from a non-hypertext, and why he thinks this is a positive technological innovation.

 <div class="discussion" markdown="1">

 After reading Landow's account of several examples and types of hypertext...

+{:.rquestion}
-<span class="respond">...what seems like a good definition of a "hypertext"?
+...what seems like a good definition of a "hypertext"?
 How might this differ from a mere "digitized book"?
 (See the bottom of pg.
 70 where he begins to make some subtle comparisons of what are mostly "digitized" books to more robust hypertext projects.)

+{:.rquestion}
-<span class="respond"> Why do you think Landow is a "fan" of hypertexts?
+Why do you think Landow is a "fan" of hypertexts?

+{:.rquestion}
-<span class="respond"> What new possibilities does he see and why does he see these possibilities as a positive?
+What new possibilities does he see and why does he see these possibilities as a positive?

+{:.rquestion}
 What criteria does he use, explicitly or implicitly to evaluate hypertext as a positive or beneficial technology?
-(If you can find some criteria, this might be useful to our project of collecting ideas for an "edition-rubric".
-So make sure to mark your annotation with the tag "edition-rubric")

 With respect to this last question, consider the section beginning on p.
 71 that states: